 -Ask for help!
 It’s O.K. not to be good at EVERYTHING.
 Ask your trainer to share his/her tricks and tips.

 Equestrianista would like to thank Suzannah Simon for her content for this blog post.
 Follow Equestrianista for more How-To's, as well as equestrian fashion schooling tips and New Arrivals of equestrian style.
-Shop our equestrian apparel offering here.
+Find out more about the Equestrianista Clothing Brand here.